Links to fill out permit application and pay online or to print permit application and send in fee are at the bottom of this page.

-The Nature Institute must be notified in two days in advance for all photo sessions.
+- The Nature Institute must be notified 24 hours in advance for all photo sessions.
 Please email firstname.lastname@example.org with the date, time, and number of participants in your photography party.

-Our hours are from dawn to dusk.
+- Preserve hours are subject to change.
+Fall hours are currently 8 am – 8 pm, seven days a week.
 No one is allowed on the premises outside of these times.

 - Photos must not show unsafe or inappropriate behavior at TNI.